-During the Space Shuttle era, NASA experimented with a new commercial space development the commercial space market from 1981 to 2010.
+NASA's COTS program was one of the most significant strategies that NASA used to stimulate the commercial space market from 1981 to 2010.
 COTS was established in 2006 to fund the development of commercial space vehicles that could later deliver government payloads to the ISS.
 COTS represented a break from the traditional way that NASA did business with companies: With COTS, NASA acted as an advisor and requirements setter but did not own or operate the spacecraft.
 The purpose of COTS was to "facilitate U.S. private industry development of reliable, cost-effective access to low Earth orbit" to "create a market environment which commercial space transportation in services are available to government and private sector customers."187 In other words, COTS was designed to stimulate the commercial space market while ensuring low-cost but reliable U.S. access to space.
 The COTS program concluded in 2013 with demonstration flights completed by contracted companies SpaceX and Orbital Sciences.
 Today's commercial crew and resupply programs for the ISS are legacies of COTS.